Dublin Metropolitan Police: 1913–14: Dublin Lock-out

 Two men died and several hundred people were injured over the course of the five-month Dublin Lock-out, including two hundred policemen.
 Although the police were involved in "frequent collisions" with union members and used tactics such as baton charges against them, a vice-regal commission cleared them of wrongdoing after the events – though their reputation had suffered considerably.

 1916 onwards

+The medieval St. Sepulchre's Palace in Dublin had been sold to the mounted division of the Dublin Metropolitan Police and was used as a barracks, becoming the force's headquarters until 1925.